tompollard/phd_thesis_markdown/README.md

 - the template uses [John Macfarlane's Pandoc](http://johnmacfarlane.net/pandoc/README.html) to generate the output documents.
 Refer to this page for Markdown formatting guidelines.
 - PDFs are generated using the Latex templates in the style directory.
 Fonts etc can be changed in the tex templates.
 - To change the citation style, just overwrite ref_format.csl with the new style.
 Style files can be obtained from [citationstyles.org/](http://citationstyles.org/)
 - For fellow web developers, there is a Grunt task file (Gruntfile.js) which can be used to 'watch' the markdown files.
-By running `$ npm install` and then `$ npm run-script watch` the PDF and HTML export is done automatically when saving a Markdown file.
+By running `$ npm install` and then `$ npm run watch` the PDF and HTML export is done automatically when saving a Markdown file.
+- You can automatically reload the HTML page on your browser using LiveReload with the command `$ npm run livereload`.
+The HTML page will automatically reload when saving a Markdown file after the export is done.

 # Contributing